joaquimrocha/radosfs/doc/use.md

 \note The values of the permissions for a file or directory are cached in their
-      instances, so, if there's a need to get the latest values for the permissions, remember to call their \ref FsObj::update "update" methods before the intended operations.
+      instances, so, if there's a need to get the latest values for the permissions, remember to call their \ref FsObj::refresh "refresh" methods before the intended operations.

 \subsubsection usestat Statting an object